lalondesteve/SPOClient/README.md

 `python -m pip install git+https://github.com/lalondesteve/SPOClient.git`

-You will need to have your Sharepoint app client_id and client_secret
+You will need to have your Sharepoint app client_id and client_secret, if you don't click the link below:

 [For more info : click here for MSFT doc](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs)